Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 will check their validity before moving them to an archive.
 If metadata validation is successful, you will receive a confirmation of the assigned _Experiment_ and _Run_ accessions.
-Actually, you will receive _two_ accession numbers for each _Run_ submission:
+Actually, you will receive _two_ accession numbers for each read submission:
 - a ___Run___ accession starting with _ERR_;
 - an ___Experiment___ accession starting with _ERX_.

 ## Review Submissions
-To review the content and status of your existing submissions, login to the [_Webin submission portal_](https://www.ebi.ac.uk/ena/submit/webin/login) dashboard with your Webin credentials and access reports on
+To review the content and status of your existing _Submissions_, login to the [_Webin submission portal_](https://www.ebi.ac.uk/ena/submit/webin/login) dashboard with your Webin credentials and access reports about
 1. the content of submitted metadata objects
 	- _Studies_: `Studies Report`
 	- _Samples_: `Samples Report`